nisunisu/AWS_Blue_Green_Deployment/readme.md

-# My terraform test repo
+# My Terraform test repository
 - This repo is just for the purpose of personal Terraform practice.
 - Current goals are:
   - [x] Contains VPC, EC2, RDS, ALB